A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 Session Recordings

 Session recordings let you replay user sessions as if looking over their shoulder.
 Watch how they navigate your site, where they hesitate, and what interests them.
-User behavior insights provide a firsthand look at their journey, helping you identify stumbling blocks and areas of confusion.
+This firsthand look at their journey helps you identify stumbling blocks and areas of confusion.

-For example, users might repeatedly try to click an unclickable element or need help finding important information buried in a dropdown menu.
-Behavioral insights allow you to make informed adjustments that streamline the user experience.
+For instance, users might repeatedly try to click an unclickable element or struggle to find important information buried in a dropdown menu.
+These insights allow you to make informed modifications that streamline the user experience.

 Combining heatmaps and session recordings gives you a vivid, real-time look at how visitors interact with your site.
 This knowledge is essential for strategic improvements that improve user satisfaction and increase conversions.